 Step 1: Getting the basics right

-The basic functionality consists of a static text element (span, div etc...) that can transforms into an input element on click.
+element on click.
 And on hover the text element will highlight to indicate special interactions.

 Here's our first pass: Basic Interaction

-Code explanation: Our plugin accepts a CSS class name defined in a stylesheet which is used to toggle the text element's classname - a class defining a background-color typically #ffC is sufficient for this.
-On clicking we replace the entire contents of the original text element with an input element and pass the original content into the input as its value.
-For now changes are saved when the input loses focus.
+Code explanation: Our plugin accepts a CSS class name defined in a stylesheet which is used to toggle the text element’s classname – a class defining a background-color typically #ffC is sufficient for this.
+On clicking we replace the entire contents of the original text element with an input

 Step 2: Save, Cancel & Callbacks